sleepymalc/pbb.wtf/content/posts/2022-03-01-LaTeX-Inkscape/index.md

 to `stdout`, and then create a figure by the `name`, which is the content of the line.

-But this in VSCode is impossible, hence we don't need this, we'll use another approach, namely, we'll accomplish the task by command line.
+But this in VSCode is impossible, hence we don't need this.
+Instead, we'll use another approach by using command line.
 And if we leave this function as it was, then it will send all these snippets into our terminal, which is quite annoying.
 So the modified version just removes this snippet completely.

 Now, the only thing you need to do is to copy the [keybindings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/keybindings.json) and [settings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/settings.json) into your own `keybindings.json` and `settings.json` and then you're done.
 But let me explain it to you, in case you want to modify it to meet your need later on.
 First thing first, we see that in the given code in [keybindings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/keybindings.json) and [settings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/settings.json), we're using [Command Runner](https://marketplace.visualstudio.com/items?itemName=edonet.vscode-command-runner), so let me tell you how to set this up first.